Dr. Alexander Everest

 He’s a young, soft-spoken individual, and I feel like, on paper, he’s stellar; however, while he provides himself, people may write him off.
 We’re giving him training, and he’s heading in the right direction toward success.
 He’s greater than just a chunk of paper now.
 People are taking note of him.

-Every day around here, we construct one career, one medical doctor, at a time.
+We construct one medical doctor career at a time every day around here.
 Ultimately, it entails screening the candidates.
 I lead a whole group that does the screening.
 I couldn’t do it without my crew.
 I can’t take credit for the entirety; that’s positive.

 How do you convey ideas to existence?